davits/DyeVim/README.md

     Plugin davits/YouCompleteMe
     Plugin davits/DyeVim

-Currently only 2 colorschemes are supported: wombat256mod and solarized.
+Currently only 2 colorschemes are supported: solarized and wombat256mod.
 If your colorscheme is not supported DyeVim will try its best to highlight your code by adding bold and italic modifiers to the existing colors.

-You can also place your own coloring scheme in the autoload/dyevim/ft/cpp directory named your_colorscheme.vim (see existing ones as an example).
+You can also place your own coloring scheme in the autoload/dyevim/ft/cpp directory, named your_colorscheme.vim (see existing ones as an example).

 Options
 -------